Most website owners don’t take their About Us page very seriously.

 Why SiteGround’s About Us Page is So Good

-SiteGround lets you know right away that they’ve been in the web hosting game since 2004.
+SiteGround (affiliate link) lets you know right away that they’ve been in the web hosting game since 2004.
 You can’t overstate the value of getting potential customers comfortable that you’re not going to go all Bernie Madoff on them.

 What You Can Learn From SiteGround’s About Us Page